Entries by Darryl Butler

 Rural Education International Research Alliance

 Professor Simone White (Faculty of Education, Office of International and Engagement (Education) launched the new Rural Education International Research Alliance (REIRA).
 REIRA is the go to place to find up to date scholarly information about rural education people, places, projects, publications and partnerships.
-This is an international research alliance dedicated to improving the learning, teaching and […]
+This is an international research alliance dedicated to improving the learning, teaching and wellbeing of all rural students, their families and communities (extract from website).
+Educators, researchers and interested key stakeholders are encouraged to engage with REIRA including membership, contribution and collaboration.
+For more information, please see the website link.
+The co-leaders and curators of this initiative are […]